 - b..
 Judicial Admissions.
 An authenticated record is not needed if the party charged with the contract obligations admits in proceedings that a contract exists.
 The admission confirms the existence of the contract to the extent of the subject matter admitted.
-Consistent with U.C.C.
-Article 2 (1998 Official Text), however, the admission satisfies the section only to the extent of the subject matter or copies admitted. - c.
+Consistent with Uniform Commercial Code Article 2 (1998 Official Text), however, the admission satisfies the section only to the extent of the subject matter or copies admitted. - c.
 Confirming Memoranda.
 Subsection (d) generally follows U.C.C. § 2-201 (1998 Official Text).
 Between merchants, failure to respond to a record that confirms may satisfy this section with respect to both parties.
 [The ten day rule in U.C.C.
 Article 2 is replaced in this Act by a "reasonable time" to better accommodate varying commercial practices.]
 The rule in subsection (d) validates practice in many industries where the volume or nature of the transactions make it impossible to prepare and receive assent to records as part of making the initial agreement.
 The confirming memorandum places the other party on notice that a contract has been formed.
 It must object to the existence of a contract if one, in fact, does not exist or otherwise lose protection of this section.
-Failure to object does not establish that a contract exists or what are the terms, but merely removes the formal barrier in subsection (a).
-The burden of persuading a trier of fact that a contract was actually made is not affected by this rule. - 5.
-Other Agreements.
-Subsection (e) confirms the enforceability of trading partner or similar agreements that alter the requirements of this section with respect to covered transactions.
+Failure to object does not establish that a contract exists or what are the terms, but merely removes the formal barrier set out in subsection (a).
+The burden of persuading a trier of fact that a contract was actually made is not affected by this rule.

+- 5. Other Agreements.
+Subsection (e) confirms the enforceability of trading partner or similar agreements that alter the formal requirements of this section with respect to covered transactions.
 The parties can agree in an authenticated record to conduct business without additional authenticated records.
-That agreement satisfies the policy of requiring minimal indication that a contract was formed.
-The purpose of this section is to prevent fraud, not to inhibit development of reasonable commercial practices between parties.

-6. Other Laws.
-Subsection (f) clarifies that the formalities required by this section supplant formalities required under other state laws for transactions within this Act.
-This rule applies only with respect to state law.
-Federal law may require more stringent formalities.
+That agreement satisfies the statute and the policies of requiring minimal indication that a contract was formed.
+The purpose of a statute of frauds is to prevent fraud, not to inhibit the development of reasonable commercial practices between parties. - 6.
+Other Laws.
+Subsection (f) clarifies that the formalities required by this section supplant formalities required under other state laws relating to transactions within this Act.
+This rule is applicable only with respect to state law.
+In many licenses, federal law requires more stringent formalities.
 For example, the Copyright Act requires that an exclusive copyright license be in a writing and makes non-exclusive licenses that are not in a writing subject to subsequent transfers of the copyright.